lazyatom/interblah.net/soups/site/about-this-site.markdown

 About me
 -------

 Hello, I'm James Adam, and you've found my blog-type-thing.
-I am a software developer working as part of {gfr} here in the UK.
-If you're looking for a group of top-notch creative people, [get in touch](http://gofreerange.com).
+I run [Exciting](http://exciting.io), a product development and prototyping studio based in Austin and London.
 You can also find information about me at [lazyatom.com](http://lazyatom.com).

 :title: About this site